-At Carterhatch Junior School, the pupil's parent/carer must notify the school on the first day of an unplanned absence by 9.00am or as soon as practically possible (see also section 7).
-This can be done by leaving a voice message on the attendance line (0208 804 2101, option 1), email (enquiries@carterhatchjun.org) or by completing and absence form on our website (www.carterhatchjun.org)under 'Absence Reporting'.
+At Carterhatch Junior School, the pupil's parent/carer must notify the school on the first day of an unplanned absence by 9:00am or as soon as practically possible.
+This can be done by leaving a voice message on the attendance line (0208 804 2101, option 1), email or by completing an absence form on our website (www.carterhatchjunelt.org) under 'Absence Reporting'.